 Hope surged in Redshank, banishing his fear.
-The Commander of the Western Fleet was here, mere feet from a payload of rebel explosives.
+The Commander of the Seventh Fleet was here, mere feet from a payload of rebel explosives.

-Crois moved forward with surprising agility, heading for the cathedral, and the assembled troops fell in step around him.
+Crois moved forward with surprising agility, heading for the cathedral.
+The assembled troops fell in step around him.

 The column of troops turned to move around the wrecked statue.
 Redshank put the slightest pressure on the plunger, anticipating the moment.
 Five more seconds, and Crois would be close enough to vaporize utterly.
 He began to count down.

 Five.
 Four.
 It was easily twenty below, but Redshank felt hot, almost feverish, and sweat poured off him.